CougarsCare/cougarscare.github.io/how-to-help.md

 excerpt: "Over (insert amount) People Donate Each Year"
 aside: true
 ---
-> "Small Acts, When Multiplied By Millions of People, Can Transform The World" -Howard Zinn
+> "Small Acts, When Multiplied By Millions of People, Can Transform The World" - Howard Zinn